lukejmorrison/omamount/README.md

 ./setup_nas_mounts.sh --apply
 ```

-After provisioning, the shares are configured as systemd automounts: they mount on first access and won’t stall boot if your NAS is offline.
+After provisioning, shares mount on first access (automount) and won’t stall boot if the NAS is offline.

 ## Operating Principles